chromatone/chromatone.center/theory/intervals/third-sixth/index.md

 ---
 title: Third and sixth
-subtitle: The imperfect consonant intervals
+description: The imperfect consonant intervals
 date: 2021-09-06
 ---